Naming & Framing

 Reframe the goal

-Just like changing the name of our retirement account to “Future Vacation” changed how Sarah and I look at that goal, finding a new way to think of your goal can have a profound effect on your actions.
+Just as changing the name of our retirement account to “Future Vacation” changed how Sarah and I look at that goal, finding a new way to think of your goal can have a profound effect on your actions.

 I’ve heard that new (and unmotivated) runners are often given the challenge: Your goal isn’t to go running.
 It’s to be wearing your running clothes, standing outside your door.
 Once you do that, you’ve satisfied your goal for the day, and you can decide whether you want to go running or not.